NTIA/Compound_Radar_Waveforms-Data/README.md

 The variables contained within the measurement files follow this format:

 1. CalPathandFileName: provides the directory and filename for the calibration file used to apply calibration corrections to the saved data as a single string
 	a.
-Will be empty (â€˜ â€˜) if calibration corrections were not applied to the data
+Will be empty (‘ ‘) if calibration corrections were not applied to the data
 	b.
-Ex. â€˜C:\temp\Calfile1.matâ€™
+Ex.
+‘C:\temp\Calfile1.mat’
 2. Comments:  contains the user comments entered by the user using the edit menu in the Stepped measurement
 3. CompleteMeasMessage: String indicating how the measurement arrived at completion
 	a.
 Three possibilities
-	i.	â€˜The measurement completed successfullyâ€™ â€“ indicates that it ran and completed normally ii.	â€˜The measurement stopped prematurely due to errorâ€™ â€“ indicates that a severe error occurred that required the measurement to stop
+	i.
+‘The measurement completed successfully’ – indicates that it ran and completed normally ii.
+‘The measurement stopped prematurely due to error’ – indicates that a severe error occurred that required the measurement to stop
 		1. Data may not be saved properly
-		2. Most predictable errors are handled seamlessly by the measurement but some, such as instrument communication failures, canâ€™t be dealt with iii.	â€˜The measurement was stopped prematurely by userâ€™ â€“ indicates that the user stopped the measurement before it was complete
+		2. Most predictable errors are handled seamlessly by the measurement but some, such as instrument communication failures, can’t be dealt with iii.
+‘The measurement was stopped prematurely by user’ – indicates that the user stopped the measurement before it was complete
-		1. All data up to the time the measurement was stopped will be saved, however there may be some preallocated variables that wonâ€™t contain information regarding sweeps that never got completed
+		1. All data up to the time the measurement was stopped will be saved, however there may be some preallocated variables that won’t contain information regarding sweeps that never got completed
 4. ErrorLog: number of errors x 2 cell array containing information regarding errors that occurred during the measurement
 	a.
 First column = MException object of the error, which contains a lot of information regarding the error.
 	b.
 Second column = time and date stamp from the 5G computer indicating when the error occurred